Effect-TS/effect/.changeset/khaki-balloons-buy.md

 "effect": patch
 ---

-add ConfigProvider.fromJsonString to support loading configuration from a JSON string
+add ConfigProvider.fromJson to support loading configuration from a JSON object